What U See Is What U Get: Music video

 A music video directed by Gregory Dark was filmed in Los Angeles.
-The deceptively simplistic premise of the video is Xzibit's trek to a nearby shop after being asked to pick up some milk.
-On his way, Xzibit greets several friends, briefly performs in a local concert and even finds a dropped one hundred-dollar bill.
-However, he also crosses paths with various chaotic incidents including a carjacking, bombing, shooting, and store looting; all of which he walks past unshaken.
-In the end, Xzibit is able to pick up the milk and make his way home, only to be told that they also needed hot sauce and asked to go back out again.
+The deceptively simplistic premise of the video is Xzibit's trek to a nearby shop after being asked to buy some milk.
+On his way, Xzibit greets several friends, briefly performs in a local concert and even finds a dropped one-hundred-dollar bill.
+However, he also experiences various chaotic incidents including a carjacking, a bombing, a shooting, and a store looting, walking past all of the events unshaken.
+In the end, Xzibit successfully purchases the milk and returns home, only to be told to go back out to purchase hot sauce as well.
 The video closes with a dedication to then-recently-deceased music video director Michael Lucero.
-Lucero's production company, What You See Is What You Get(?UC-IS-?U-GET) had produced and Lucero had directed the music videos for Xzibit's songs "Paparazzi" and "The Foundation".
-The music video peaked at #1 during 6 weeks at BET's Rap City.
+Lucero's production company What You See Is What You Get(?UC-IS-?U-GET) produced the music videos for Xzibit's songs "Paparazzi" and "The Foundation", both directed by Lucero.
+The music video peaked at #1 for 6 weeks on BET's Rap City Top 10 countdown.